Srebrenik

 Srebrenik (Сребреник) is a city located in Tuzla Canton of the Federation of Bosnia and Herzegovina.
 It is located in northeastern Bosnia and Herzegovina, near Tuzla.
-As of 2013, it has a population of 39,678 inhabitants.
-The town of Srebrenik had a population of 6,694.
+As of 2013, the city had a population of 39,678 inhabitants, while the urban centre itself had a population of 6,694.

 History

 Prehistory

-Based on unsystematic archaeological research, there have been found what appears to be remains of a neolithic village near Hrgovi Gornji.
+Based on unsystematic archaeological research, there have been found what appears to be remains of a Neolithic village near Hrgovi Gornji.
 Further research is required before any conclusions are made.